luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 While Signal provides excellent technical protection, it's important to understand its limitations:

 1. **Device Security**: If your phone or computer is compromised, your Signal messages could be exposed
-2. **Human Factors**: As the incident with the Trump officials showed, adding the wrong person to a conversation bypasses all technical protections
+2. **Human Factors**: As the incident reported in *The Atlantic* showed, adding the wrong person to any conversation bypasses all technical protections
 3. **Legal Compulsion**: In some jurisdictions, you could be legally compelled to unlock your device
 4. **Screenshots**: While Signal can block screenshots on Android, it cannot prevent all forms of message capture